Chandrasekhar-22/Employee_Management_System_Springboot/README.md

 # Employee_Management_System_Springboot(EMS)
-- Its a Web Application Project built with SpringBoot.
+- Its a Web Application Project built with SpringBoot,MySQL,Thymeleaf,Spring Security.

 ## EMS main features
 - Spring Security is used for authentication and authorization.